maxxNcode/say-to-go/README.md

 - HTTPS connection (except when running on localhost)
 - Microphone access permissions
 - Internet connection for API access

+## Deployment

+### Deploying to Netlify

+1. **DO NOT commit your `config.js` file** to version control
+2. Deploy your site to Netlify using your preferred method (GitHub integration, drag-and-drop, etc.)
+3. After deployment, configure your Mapillary API token using one of these methods:

+#### Method 1: Environment Variables (Recommended)
+1. In Netlify, go to your site settings
+2. Navigate to "Build & deploy" → "Environment"
+3. Add an environment variable:
+   - Key: `MAPILLARY_ACCESS_TOKEN`
+   - Value: Your actual Mapillary API token

+#### Method 2: Manual File Upload
+1. Create a `config.js` file locally with your token
+2. Upload it directly to your Netlify site through the file management interface

+### Deploying to Other Platforms

+For other hosting platforms:
+- **GitHub Pages**: Use environment variables in your build process
+- **Vercel**: Use environment variables in your project settings
+- **Firebase**: Use runtime configuration or environment variables

+**Security Reminder**: Never commit API tokens to public repositories!

 ## Usage